-To help you plan for travel in 2021, let’s take a look at what you need to know before booking your next trip away.
+Before you travel abroad, let’s take a look at what you need to know before booking your next trip away.

 1. Government or local restrictions